 What would it be like to go on a trip to Mars?
 Outer space is captivating for kids and adults alike!
 Play that revolves around a real-world theme, like outer space is a super way to nurture kids’ imaginations while getting them hooked on science.
-In this activity kids turn a cardboard box into a rocket ship and blast off on a Mars expedition!
+As featured in our January Activity Calendar, in this activity kids turn a cardboard box into a rocket ship and blast off on an imaginary Mars expedition!

 Incorporating outer space themes into imaginary play is a great way to get kids curious about the universe, hooked on science, and inspired to imagine.
 And, turning a box into a rocket ship or rover supports kids divergent thinking, a key component of creativity.
 Play that revolves around a captivating, real-world theme, like outer space inspires the kind of child-led play that keeps kids engaged and re-inventing.

 Teach Tinkergarten in your community or classroom!

 By creativity, we mean the ability to both imagine original ideas or solutions to problems and actually do what needs to be done to make them happen.
 So, to help kids develop creativity, we parents need to nurture kids' imaginations and give them lots of chances to design, test, redesign and implement their ideas.

 "Creativity is as important now in education as literacy, and we should treat it with the same status.”

 Why, you ask?
 For one, it is through being creative that a person is able to get senses, sensibility and spirit working together.
 Simply put, without creativity, we don't think our kids will live a full life.